strangelove-ventures/web3-mcp/README.md

 - "Send 0.1 ETH to 0x556437c4d22ceaeeebf82006b85bdcc0ae67d933"
 - "What's the current gas price on Arbitrum?"
 - "Send 100 USDC to 0x556437c4d22ceaeeebf82006b85bdcc0ae67d933 on Polygon"

+### Cardano Operations (when ENABLE_CARDANO_TOOLS=true)
+- Get the balance of any Cardano
+- View your wallet information
+- Send ADA to another address
+- Send native tokens to another address

 ### Bitcoin Operations (when ENABLE_BITCOIN_TOOLS=true)
 - "What's the BTC balance of 1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa?"